DylanLRPollock/Monkey-Head-Project/README.md

 Two convenience wrappers simplify common tasks on Unix systems. `run.sh` activates the project's virtual environment and launches `run.py`.
-The `run-tests.sh` script performs the same activation step before executing the test suite with `pytest -vv`.
+The `run-tests.sh` script now also captures coverage and logs results.
+It activates the environment, runs `pytest -vv --cov=monkey_head`, and saves the output to `logs/test_results.log`.
 Both scripts report an error if the `venv` directory is missing, reminding you to run `install.sh` first.
 `update_memory_pdfs.py` regenerates text versions of the bundled PDF files under `memory/PDF`.
 Run this script whenever you add or edit PDF documents to keep the preloaded dataset up to date.